pwalsh/openbudgets/docs/quickstart.rst

 Right now you can see the app at the following address in your browser::

     http://obudget.dev:8000/

+Lastly, For some functionality, you'll need to adjust settings.local with some settings for your environment.
+For example, email username and password. **Never commit your changes to settings.local**.

 The easy way to working data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~